 If swimming alone in the open water (which we don’t recommend), then it’s essential you have a device such as this to help you in an emergency.
 Often, tow floats will double up as dry bags, so you can stuff your valuables in it to keep them safe, you can also get tow floats with built-in hydration and snack pockets.

-- We like the look of this WildPaces tow float, which has attachable straps so it can be worn as a backpack if desired, from Amazon for £26.99
+We like the look of this WildPaces tow float, which has attachable straps so it can be worn as a backpack if desired, from Amazon for £15.99.

-7. Dry robe
+7. Changing robe

-For ultimate convenience and comfort, and if you’re planning on doing a lot of outside swimming, a dry robe is a useful piece of kit that keeps you both dry and warm while you get changed.
+For ultimate convenience and comfort, and if you’re planning on doing a lot of open water swimming, a dry robe is a useful piece of kit that keeps you both dry and warm while you get changed.
 Simply zip up this knee-length coat and let the soft inner lining start drying you while you use the generous space inside (they’re made to be roomy) to modestly change out of your wet kit.
 Dry robes have soared in popularity in recent times and the waterproof outer material makes them handy as general cold weather coats, as well as swim changing aids.